All Episodes

 There's no moral equivalency to it.

-So there's a new word I'd like everybody to think about subjectivism.
+So there's a new word I'd like everybody to think about, subjectivism.

-Well, you know, interesting enough, when I talked to my parents about it, uh they told me that uh when Patton was uh brought down uh because he slapped a soldier, uh that the American public was was strongly behind him, but the press made such a fuss about it that he was chastised.
+Well, you know, interesting enough, and I talked to my parents about it, they told me that when Patton was brought down because he slapped a soldier, that the American public was strongly behind him.

-Uh it's been going on ever since I was in college.
+It's been going on ever since I was in college.

-This is back in the sixties.
+It was back in the 60s.

 Conservatives were unheard of.

-Uh group called Young Americans for Freedom.
+A group called Young Americans for Freedom.

 I mean, they haven't gone away.